 Sustainability / Environmental Responsibility

-Continuing on the environmental sustainability journey that we embarked on two years ago, we earned the CarbonNeutral® certification for the third consecutive year.
-Our certification renewal included an in-depth assessment of our organisational greenhouse gas (GHG) emissions conducted by The Carbon Consulting Company (CCC), and an independent verification of results by the country’s foremost ISO 14065 accredited validation, verification and certification services provider, The Sustainable Future Group (SFG).
+Continuing on the environmental sustainability journey that we embarked in 2014, we earned our Carbon Neutrality status for the 10th consecutive year.
+Our certification renewal included an in-depth assessment of our organisational greenhouse gas (GHG) emissions conducted by Climate & Conservation Consortium (CCC), and an independent verification of results by the country's foremost ISO 14065 accredited validation, verification and certification services provider, The Sustainable Future Group (SFG).

 The Clean Development Mechanism (CDM) registered credit generation project is a collection of four small, grid-connected run-of-river hydropower project delivering zero-emission renewable electricity to the national grid of Sri Lanka.
 The project generates approximately 58,600 MWh of electricity annually, representing roughly 49,796 tCO2e tonnes of emissions reductions.
 The plants are Located in the Central and Sabaragamuwa Provinces and Hapugastenne, Phase I and Phase II Projects are situated near the town of Ratnapura in Sabaragamuwa Province, Sri Lanka.